eric-do/eric-do.github.io/about.md

 permalink: /about/
 ---

-I'm just a dude with a lot of passions trying to be great at (sometimes) too many things.
+I'm a software engineer with a lof of passions trying to be great at sometimes too many things.
 You can always find me doing one of the following:
 - Training Brazilian Jiu Jitsu
 - Practicing Yoga
 - Riding my bicycle in the California hills and backroads